Adeliia Petrosian: 2023–24 season: First national title

-Petrosian began the season by winning gold at the 2023 Russian Grand Prix Stages 1 and 2, held in Ufa and Omsk, respectively.
+Petrosian began the season by winning gold at the 2023 Russian Grand Prix I, Ufa and the 2023 Russian Grand Prix II, Omsk, respectively.

 In December, Petrosian won the gold medal 2024 Russian Championships.
 Two months later, she competed at the 2024 Russian Cup Grand Prix Final, winning the gold medal.
+The following month, she took the individual silver at the Russian Figure Skating Jumping Championships, behind Margarita Bazyliuk and ahead of Elena Kostyleva.